How to convert more with website user journey. Read white paper

 However, when we say that every link on a website is a call to action, we mean it.
 They’re available for anyone to click and subtle differences like the above are important when working on your CTA hierarchy.

-Here are all the types of links that you should know, with a brief description of their purpose.
+With that said, here are all the levels of links that you should know.

 1. Links in the text of your website